 At MaxLove Project, we invest in hope.
 Today, nearly 80% of all children diagnosed with some cancers survive beyond 5 years.
 While this is great news for many, the fight for most is never over.
 Researchers now know that the treatments that save lives also increase later risks for serious, life-threatening illnesses.
 These health risks are lifelong, increase with age, and can result in early death.

 This is why we’re kickstarting our own wellness revolution, one specifically for kids and families fighting cancer and the lifelong effects of cancer treatment.
 MaxLove Project’s mission is to empower families fighting childhood cancers and related life-threatening conditions with quality of life care, fierce foods, whole-body wellness resources, education and research.
-We believe that true health starts when families are empowered to be active partners in their child’s healing.

 Inspired by SuperMax Wilford, a brain cancer fighting superhero, MaxLove Project is a volunteer-powered, grassroots nonprofit organization founded to help SuperKids thrive against cancer and life-threatening conditions.
 We believe that all kids should have full access to every cancer-fighting tool available, including excellent nutrition and therapeutic resources such as acupuncture, physical activity, and healing narratives.